 Vatersay is the most southerly inhabited island in Scotland’s Outer Hebrides, and its scenic and sheltered bay is a haven for swimmers who don’t mind the cold Atlantic waters.

-These remote stretches across England, Wales, Scotland, and Northern Ireland afford visitors a secluded spot to swim and a peaceful horizon to gaze upon.
+These remote beaches across England, Wales, Scotland, and Northern Ireland afford visitors a crowd-free day by the sea.

 The United Kingdom may not be your intuitive first pick for a beach escape, but the region is actually brimming with popular seaside retreats, from Bournemouth to Blackpool to Brighton.
 And for those who prefer more seclusion, there are plenty of hidden coastal havens, too, even if you have to dig a little to uncover the best of them.
 Indeed, the coastlines of England, Wales, Scotland, and Northern Ireland are blessed with wild and remote beaches that generously reward the effort to get there.